thewildofficial/rust-ridden-shell/README.md

 is it safe? zero unsafe blocks. the borrow checker is my therapist.

-would i use it as my daily driver? absolutely not. but it got me an A.
+would i use it as my daily driver? absolutely not. but it should get me an A* (inshallah).

 ## license